CMA-ES/libcmaes/README.md

 Over the past decade, both the original CMA-ES and its improved flavors have proven very effective in optimizing functions when no gradient is available.
 Typically, the algorithm does find the minimum value of an objective function in a minimal number of function calls, compared to other methods.
 For a full report of recent results, see (3).

-CMA-ES is mostly the work of Nikolaus Hansen (4) and a few others.
+CMA-ES is mostly the work of Nikolaus Hansen (4) and a few others (8).
 Other implementations can be found in (5).

 Main functionalities:
 At the moment, the library implements a vanilla version of CMA-ES (1).